BND Hamburger Icon

 If a 401(k) plan sponsor – a small business owner or self-employed entrepreneur with a 401(k) – is dissatisfied with their 401(k) provider, they can change providers.
 Making a change is typically inconvenient and involves meetings with employees for training and re-enrollment, but you can certainly do it if you aren’t satisfied.

 The IRS issues guidance on how much employers and employees can contribute to 401(k) plans each year.
-For tax year 2024, employers can contribute at most 100% of the employee’s total annual wages or $69,000 – whichever is smaller – up from $66,000 in 2023.
+For tax year 2024, employers can contribute at most 100 percent of the employee’s total annual wages or $69,000 – whichever is smaller – up from $66,000 in 2023.
 This limit increases to $76,500 for employees ages 50 and older.
 However, the $69,000 figure represents the maximum allowed total for employee and employer contributions.
 Employees can contribute at most $23,500.

 Retirement options are only slightly different for small business owners with no employees other than a spouse.
 In that case, you can set up a self-employed 401(k) with a $23,000 annual contribution limit as of 2024 ($30,500 for people aged 50 and over), which is up from $22,500 in 2023.
 Total employee and employer contributions cannot exceed $69,000.

 Small businesses that have fewer than 100 employees and are setting up a retirement plan for the first time may be eligible for the Retirement Plans Startup Costs Tax Credit.
-For the first three years you offer a retirement plan for employees, you can earn a credit for up to 50% of the plan’s setup costs.
+For the first three years you offer a retirement plan for employees, you can earn a credit for up to 50 percent of the plan’s setup costs.
 This can amount to the greater of $500, or the lesser of $250 multiplied by the number of eligible employees or $5,000.
 Contributions for employer matching are also tax deductible.

 Some states have either passed or are considering legislation requiring businesses to provide a retirement plan or to register with a government-sponsored retirement plan.
 These laws are aimed mostly at larger businesses, but some apply to small businesses as well.
 For example, California now requires businesses with five or more employees to enroll in the state CalSavers program if they don’t already offer retirement benefits.
 Employers pay nothing for CalSavers and have few responsibilities, but noncompliance can result in a fine of up to $750 per employee.

-Max Freedman contributed to this article.
+Jeff Hale and Dock Treece contributed to this article.

 author image

-Max Freedman, Business Operations Insider and Senior Analyst
+Written By: Max FreedmanBusiness Operations Insider and Senior Analyst

 Max Freedman has spent nearly a decade providing entrepreneurs and business operators with actionable advice they can use to launch and grow their businesses.
-Max has direct experience helping run a small business, performs hands-on reviews and has real-world experience with the categories he covers, such as accounting software and digital payroll solutions, as well as leading small business lenders and employee retirement providers.
+Max has direct experience helping run a small business, performs hands-on reviews and has real-world experience with business technology.
+At Business News Daily, Max covers accounting software, POS systems and digital payroll solutions, as well as leading medical software and text message marketing services.
 Max has written hundreds of articles for Business News Daily on a range of valuable topics, including small business funding, time and attendance, marketing and human resources.

 Back to top